 Compare ISO 9001:2015 and ISO 13485:2016

-Since ISO 13485:2016 is based upon ISO 9001:2008, there are differences between ISO 9001:2015 and ISO 13485:2016.
-Some companies are interested in integrating both Quality Management Standards into their business.
-We thoroughly discuss the main differences and similarities to help make this process easier for your organization.
+Since ISO 13485:2016 is based upon ISO 9001:2008 (and not ISO 9001:2015), there are differences between the two standards.
+Some companies are interested in integrating both Quality Management Standards into their business, and therefore it is important to compare ISO 9001:2015 and ISO 13485:2016.

-If you are looking to become certified to ISO 9001:2015 and ISO 13485:2016 check out our product: ISO 9001:2015 / ISO 13485:2016 Combined QMS Package
+If you are looking to become certified to both ISO 9001:2015 and ISO 13485:2016, we have developed a combined QMS Package to simplify the certification process for you.

 ISO 13485 maintains the requirements to document key processes and related documentation in a quality manual.
 ISO 9001 has changed this requirement and is more flexible, allowing each organization to decide the documentation information that needs to be required to be maintained.

-- Role of organization-Both make the organization define their role as an organization
+- Role of organization: Both make the organization define their role as an organization.

-- Plan-Do-Check Act- both standards use this approach
+- Plan-Do-Check Act: Both standards use this approach.

-- Risk Based- both standards advocate for risk assessments
+- Risk Based: Both standards advocate for risk assessments.

-- Competency- Both standards focus on competency of employees, making companies ensure that their employees are able to do the job they are assigned.
+- Competency: Both standards focus on competency of employees, making companies ensure that their employees are able to do the job they are assigned.

-- Infrastructure- Both standards focus on determining that the organization has the infrastructure necessary for their processes.
+- Infrastructure: Both standards focus on determining that the organization has the infrastructure necessary for their processes.